Toggle: English / Spanish

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-If the patient survives the first 24 hours, recovery is good.
-Few patients die from an antihistamine overdose.
+If the person survives the first 24 hours, chances of recovery are good.
+Few people die from an antihistamine overdose.

-Gussow L, Carson A. Sedative Hypnotics.
-In: Marx JA, ed.
+Gussow L, Carson A. Sedative hypnotics.
+In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2013:chap 165.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 165.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.